-Example-Based, Science-Based, and Rule-Based Modeling
+Experience-Based, Science-Based, and Rule-Based Modeling

-> So it's about time to remember EBM, and to emphasize and extend the restricted EBM capabilities of human brains by developing and deploying reliable, problem-oriented networks of EBMs, which can concentrate the know-how from any sources, and can represent and handle today's complex inter-disciplinary problems in a convenient and powerful way.
+> So it's more than time to remember EBM, and to emphasize and extend the restricted EBM capabilities of human brains by developing and deploying reliable, problem-oriented networks of EBMs, which can concentrate the know-how from any sources, and can represent and handle today's complex inter-disciplinary problems in a convenient and powerful way.

 > Along this line, opportunities can be opened to use the plethoria of examples = experience available in our world, but treated and wasted most often as "trash" up to now.
 Everything = Examples = Experience!
 Any source can be integrated!
 Let us start to (re-)use the know-how implicitly available in examples!.
 Everything done and happening can be understood in this way as (a sequence of) examples to be fed into appropriate EBMs, to gain and to re-use the know-how contained, and to identify and to gain new insights, hidden up to now in the plethoria of examples dumped carelessly.